Use plain text email

 For senders of user-authored emails

-Email clients which meet all of these criteria and prefer plaintext by default are entitled to a spot on our recommended clients list.
+Email clients which meet all of these criteria and prefer plain text by default are entitled to a spot on our recommended clients list.

 How to improve these recommendations